Rich Text Content

 • Beginning of survey: Welcome message and instructions

-• Section headers: Exaplain and group questions
+• Section headers: Explain and group questions

-• Before complex questions: Additional instructions
+• Before complex questions: Additional context or instructions

 • End of survey: Thank you message